 Everyone likes getting a discount especially when it is 20%, so when you see the words “Last Chance!” (even if it might not be entirely true) you feel inclined to at least investigate further.
 The combination of a time-closed offer and money-off is the cornerstone of many successful promotions.

 Example 5: Argos

 Argos, like many companies, is keen to dispose of previous season’s stock as quickly as possible.
 It may not be the prettiest page but the copy and the constant indication of how many products are left in each category increases generates more sales.

 Auction sites are exemplars for creating a sense of urgency.
 Not only are consumers presented with good offers which are time sensitive they are competing against other people which adds that extra level of tension and excitement - a great way to sell off a lot of old stock.

-Cloud HQ is another SaaS product offering a cloud based service which enables syncing between a number of different cloud based services such as Dropbox, Google Drive and Evernote.
-CloudHQ have amplified the sense of urgency by using different techniques to ask for the sale right now:
+Cloud HQ is another SAAS product offering a cloud based service which enables syncing between a number of different cloud based services such as Dropbox, Google Drive and Evernote.
+CloudHQ have used every “sense of urgency” technique possible:

 - Free trial